 "America Today" (Bention 1931)

-The above mural artworks are part of the 20th-century modernist art movement known as "Art Deco."
+The above mural artworks are part of the 20th-century art movement known as "Art Deco."
 The last four of the murals were dedicated to the workers (both in America and Mexico, roughly from 1920-1950).
 For the artwork of one such American (progressive) muralist, Thomas Hart Benton, click button below.

 Thematic Photos, Posters, & Memes for Labor Day